-See timetable for details of local exercise opportunities currently supported by BHPT: What’s on – BHPT’s Exercise Opportunities
+See timetable for details of local exercise opportunities currently supported by BHPT: What’s On – BHPT’s Exercise Opportunities 2018

 Movers and Shakers

 BHPT has been running Burnham “Movers and Shakers” since April 2014.
 It is a very popular weekly group offering members the chance to join in a range of activities including exercise, crafts and quizzes.
 Meets at Burnham United Reformed Church, Stomp Road, Burnham on Tuesdays from 10.30am to 1.30pm.
-See Local Social Activities for older people for more details or Contact us .
+See Local Activites for older people 2018 for more details or Contact us .

 Toe Nail Cutting Service

 BHPT supports the Happy Feet Toe Nail Cutting service which is provided at Burnham Health Centre by Age Concern Slough and Berkshire East.
 The service is available to Burnham Health Centre patients and other Burnham residents.
+There is a £5 charge for this service.
 Referral forms available from Burnham Health Centre reception or Contact us for more details.

 Singing for the Memory

 Free singing sessions are held at Burnham Library on the 1st and 3rd Tuesdays of the month from 10.45 to 12 noon.
 The sessions are aimed particularly at people with memory loss and their carers.
-Local minibus transport is available.
 Contact us for more details.

 Local sources of help and support